fabien/loopback-example-backbone/README.md

 # LoopBack Backbone SDK W.I.P.

-This project integrates LoopBack and Backbone, by leveraging the LoopBack client models.
+This project integrates LoopBack and Backbone, by leveraging the LoopBack client and the defined models.

 For now, the core functionality is at `/client/lblclient/boot/backbone.js` (to be refactored).

 There's a fairly complete test-suite (Mocha/Chai-based) at `/client/bbapp/test` available as well.

 The implementation tries to follow Backbone conventions as closely as possible, providing $.Deferred promises where appropriate.

-However, a few convenience methods have been added, that mimic LoopBack methods, while returning Backbone Model or Collection objects:
+However, a few convenience methods have been added, that mimic LoopBack methods, while returning Backbone Model or Collection objects.

 Some examples: